filipsnastins/concurrency-control-with-dynamodb/README.md

 >
 > Application tests: [tests/pessimistic_payments/](tests/pessimistic_payments/)
 >
-> DynamoDB pessimistic lock implementation: [src/database_locks/](src/database_locks/)
+> DynamoDB pessimistic lock code: [src/database_locks/](src/database_locks/)
 >
 > DynamoDB pessimistic lock tests: [tests/database_locks/](tests/database_locks/)

-The pessimistic locking assumes that conflicts will happen and tries to prevent them by acquiring a unique lock on a resource before attempting to modify it.
+The pessimistic locking assumes that conflicts will happen and prevents them by acquiring a unique lock on a resource before attempting to modify it.
-The pessimistic lock is usually used in cases where conflicts are bound to happen, or where retry operations due to
+The pessimistic lock is usually used in cases where conflicts are bound to happen or where retry operations are expensive.

-To ensure that no other concurrent request will modify the data, only one actor (user, HTTP request, etc.) can hold the lock at the same time.
+To ensure that no other concurrent request will modify the data, only one actor (user, HTTP request) can hold the lock at the same time.
+Because only one request can modify a resource at a time, pessimistic locking results in a throughput penalty, so this type of lock should be used sparingly.

-An exception is raised if the lock is already acquired, and the caller must determine an appropriate retry strategy - pause the request and retry later, usually with exponential backoff, or fail the request and let the caller retry.
+An exception is raised if the lock is already acquired, and the caller must determine an appropriate [retry strategy](https://encore.dev/blog/retries) - pause the request and retry later, usually with exponential backoff, or fail the request and let the caller retry.

-After acquiring the lock, it's essential to query the latest instances of the objects from the datastore to ensure that business decisions will be made on the most recent data.
+After acquiring the lock, it's essential to query the latest instances of the objects from the datastore again to ensure that business decisions will be made on the most recent data.
 In eventually consistent databases like DynamoDB it will require the use of [strongly consistent reads](https://docs.aws.amazon.com/amazondynamodb/latest/developerguide/HowItWorks.ReadConsistency.html).